What is the most practical Aikido for law enforcement purposes?

 What Actually Works!

-He has spent many years at the cutting edge of real combat.
-Many of his students are doormen, security, and millitary, who need the very best training to stay safe.
-He has developed a fantastic curriculum that will greatly enhance your ability for using Aikido in combat situations.
+He spent years at the cutting edge of real combat.
+Many of his students are doormen, security, and military, who need the very best training to stay safe.
+He developed a fantastic curriculum that enhances Aikido for combat situations.

 Who is he?

 His name is Master Russell Stutely, who is acknowledged as Europe's Leading Authority on the use of pressure points in the martial arts.